What Is the Purpose of Life?

 Your fate is your own making

-The Islamic term for this felicity is falah — a word whose root means “to grow vegetation from the earth.”
-It is the image of moral effort producing real results in the real world.
-Not escape from the world.
-Not transcendence of the material.
-But cultivation — the transformation of what exists into what ought to exist.
-This is the khalifah’s vocation: to act as God’s vicegerent on earth, shaping creation toward its intended purpose.
+The Islamic term for this felicity is falāḥ, a word whose root means “to grow vegetation from the earth.”
+The image is of moral effort producing real results in the real world.
+The image is cultivation: the transformation of what exists into what ought to exist.
+The image is the khalīfah’s vocation: to act as God’s vicegerent on earth, shaping creation toward its intended purpose.

 Why this answer satisfies where others do not

 Purpose grounded in a transcendent and unchanging source has a stability that secular alternatives lack.
 It does not depend on continued health, social success, or the continuation of civilisation.
 It does not expire with the individual or with the species.
-It is grounded in a relationship with a being whose existence is not contingent on the physical world — which is why traditions that teach it have sustained people through conditions under which purely humanistic accounts of meaning have dissolved.
+It is grounded in a relationship with a being whose existence is not contingent on the physical world, which is why traditions that teach it have sustained people through conditions under which purely humanistic accounts of meaning have dissolved.

-The concept of tawhid unifies the answer.
-If God is one and all reality refers back to Him, then purpose is not something the human being invents.
-It is something the human being discovers — by recognising the God who created him, accepting the amanah (trust) that creation was designed to carry, and acting as khalifah in a world that was made to receive his moral effort.
-The purpose of life, in this framework, is not a philosophical abstraction.
-It is a vocation.
+The concept of tawḥīd unifies the answer.
+If God is one and all reality refers back to Him, then purpose is something the human being discovers by recognising the God who created him, accepting the amānah (trust) that creation was designed to carry, and acting as khalīfah in a world made to receive his moral effort.
+The purpose of life, in this framework, is a vocation rather than a philosophical abstraction.

-The whole architecture of creation points toward tawhid.
-The universe is not a random accident but a purposive order — and the amanah, the trust placed upon the khalifah, is the culmination of that purpose.
-Man’s moral vocation is not an afterthought.
-It is the reason the cosmos exists.
+The whole architecture of creation points toward tawḥīd.
+The universe is a purposive order rather than a random accident, and the amānah, the trust placed upon the khalīfah, is the culmination of that purpose.
+Man’s moral vocation is the reason the cosmos exists, not an afterthought.